davidje13/shared-reducer/README.md

 back to the same client in the confirmation message.
 Other clients will not receive the ID.

+`x` (close ack):
+Sent by the client in response to `X` (closing).
+Indicates that the client will not send any more messages on this connection (but may still be expecting some responses to existing messages).

 ### Server-to-client

 `p` (pong):